kaeleylenard/kaeleylenard/README.md

-### A designer with a bit of dev experience 🎨
+### A designer with a [bit] of dev experience 🎨

-Passionate about good color palettes and making sure web and mobile apps are accessible, responsive, and engaging.<br />
-Learn more about me: https://www.kaeley.tech ✨
+Currently compiling postgrad experiences 🏗 Check back soon!

 <!--
 **kaeleylenard/kaeleylenard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.